Eastern Condors: Plot

 Later, the squad is captured and incarcerated in a POW camp, where the prisoners are forced to play Russian roulette in a similar manner to the film The Deer Hunter.
-After escaping, Yeung-Lung is revealed to have been faking being mentally-ill out of protection and reveals that one of the Cambodian guerrillas is a traitor.
+After escaping, Yeung-Lung is revealed to have been faking being mentally ill out of protection and reveals that one of the Cambodian guerrillas is a traitor.
 The Cambodians execute the traitor after she is revealed by Rat.

 With the Vietnamese military in pursuit, they are able to reach the bunker, but the convicts suffer several casualties during the journey.
-In the bunker Lam orders the convicts to destroy the missiles but is wounded by the Cambodian guerilla leader who wants the missiles for themselves to destroy the Vietnamese and in the process accidentally shoots Yeung-Lung dead.
+In the bunker, Lam orders the convicts to destroy the missiles, but is wounded by the Cambodian guerilla leader who wants the missiles for themselves to destroy the Vietnamese and in the process accidentally shoots Yang-Lung dead.
 After a brief standoff, the Vietnamese enter the bunker forcing Tung, Rat, Lam, the Cambodians and the remaining convicts to briefly team up and fight the Vietnamese general and his elite soldiers.

 During the final battle, the group manages to kill many of the Vietnamese general's elite soldiers but Lam, the Cambodians and most of the convicts are killed in the process.
-The only survivors are Tung, Rat and Dai Hoi another convict helping them throughout the journey but was tempted to leave several times due to not being told the true nature of the mission.
-Rat attempts to fight the General but is knocked out in the process.
-Tung fights and manages to defeat the Giggling General and finishes him by shoving a grenade in the generals mouth.
+The only survivors are Tung, Rat and Dai Hoi, another convict helping them throughout the journey but was tempted to leave several times due to not being told the true nature of the mission.
+Rat attempts to fight the General, but is knocked out in the process.
+Tung fights and manages to defeat the Giggling General and finishes him by shoving a grenade in the general's mouth.

-Tung, Rat and Dai Hoi manage to destroy the missiles and escape the bunker through an underground tunnel where they are rescued by a helicopter presumably flown by the Americans out of Vietnam.
+Tung, Rat and Dai Hoi manage to destroy the missiles and escape the bunker through an underground tunnel where they are rescued by a helicopter, presumably flown by the Americans, out of Vietnam.